8 Reference Page Mistakes

 Be sure to properly spell the names of the people you choose to use as contacts.
-Check on the spelling of the street and city names.
+Check the spelling of their street and city names.
 Be sure the addresses are correct along with the telephone numbers and email addresses.
-It wouldn't look very good for you to get the contact info for your references wrong.
+It wouldn't look terrific for you to get the contact info of your references wrong.
 How will the employer contact them?
-It would be bad if an email they send bounces back due to a wrong email address.
+It would be bad if an email they send bounces back because of a wrong email address.

 - No Reference Page

-In your haste to write a resume and cover letter you may have forgotten about your reference page.
+In your haste to write a resume and cover letter, you may have forgotten about your reference page.
 You do not want to be caught being unprepared because you didn't bring this page to the interview.
 You should always have a page ready to hand in should the need arise.
-It isn't that difficult to write we have an example you can look at or read our writing guide you can follow.
+It isn't that difficult to write, we have an example you can look at, or you can follow our writing guide.
 If you prefer we also have a writing video if you like videos better.

 - Bad Contact Information

 Your objective is to connect the employer with people who can speak well of your abilities.
 It is counterproductive to supply incorrect contact info.
 The employer needs to verify what you wrote on your resume and can only do so if they can reach the person.
 Periodically you should call or email each reference to verify that you have their most current contact information.

 - Get Permission

 The whole point of this page is to provide yourself with the benefit of having people corroborate your competence.
 It is wise to get permission from each contact and discuss what you need them to say about you.
-The worst thing to happen would be that the reference is called upon and is totally unprepared.
-This in itself would demonstrate your unprofessionalism.
+The worst thing to happen would be that the reference is called upon and is unprepared.
+Bad contact information, in itself, would demonstrate your unprofessionalism.
 Please don't demonstrate that you can't even set up your references.